Arrest made in fatal shooting of Officer Richard Mendez inside Philadelphia airport parking garage

 Interim 1st Deputy Commissioner Frank Vanore said Martinez Fernandez is believed to have participated in a vehicle theft and in the fatal shooting of Philadelphia Police Officer Richard Mendez.

 Martinez Fernandez is believed to be one of four individuals involved in the incident.
-Vanore said it is believed one of those accomplices is responsible for firing a firearm that shot these individuals.
+Vanore said it is believed one of those accomplices is responsible for firing a firearm that struck two Philadelphia officers.

 Officer Mendez's cuffs were placed on Martinez Fernandez when he was processed.
-Martinez Fernandez was taken to New Jersey State police where he is awaiting extradition to Philadelphia for murder charges.
+Martinez Fernandez is being held by New Jersey State Police where he is awaiting extradition to Philadelphia for murder charges.

 The shooting inside the parking garage at the airport happened around 11 p.m. last Thursday